soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/automated-investigation-response-office.md

 ### The investigation email messages page

-On the **Email** tab for an investigation, you go to a page that shows all the email clusters identified as part of the investigation.
+On the **Email** tab for an investigation, you can see all the email clusters identified as part of the investigation.

 Given the sheer volume of email that users in an organization send and receive, the process of
 - clustering email messages based on similar attributes from a message header, body, URL and attachment;